crawfoal/reflections/lesson_1_reflections.md

   who the recent major contributors are, and ask them for help
 - when you don't understand why someone wrote code the way they did, you can look back at their commit message and see if they gave an explanation
-- you can work on different tasks within the code base at the same time and deal with merging the changes together when it is convenient

 **What do you think are the pros and cons of manually choosing when to create a commit, like you do in Git, vs having versions automatically saved, like Google